A Travel Price Comparison for Families, Couples, and Backpackers Bruges vs. Nice for Food, Nightlife, Old Town, and Couples

 Nice is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find museums and nightlife around the cultural destination of Bruges.
+You'll find museums and nightlife around the historic destination of Bruges.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Nice.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.